marcusgia2505/classEx_doc/docs/Programming.rst

 	**Arguments** are:

 	-  :php:`array` an array with data (mandatory).
-The function needs an array with data (this can be e.g. retrieved with the getValues function).
+The function needs an array with data (this can be, e.g. retrieved with the getValues function).

 ----